 - Immune defense.

-Peripheral lymphatics transport fluid and proteins from the interstitial space back to the vascular system.
+Peripheral lymphatics transport fluid and proteins back to the vascular system from the interstitial space.
 Muscle contractions, venous pulsations, and variations in intra-abdominal and intrathoracic pressure stimulate proximal lymphatic flow.

 Between 2 and 8 L of blood and between 10% and 50% of high molecular weight proteins are returned daily to the venous circulation by the lymphatic system.

 The intestinal lymphatics transmit the digested fat (chyle) to the venous circulation through the thoracic duct.
-Lymphatic tissue provides immune defense by removing and presenting foreign material in the lymph nodes, as well as by producing antibodies.
+Lymphatic tissue provides immune defense by removing and presenting foreign material in the lymph nodes and producing antibodies.

 Lymphatic channel or node dysfunction due to malformation or injury causes accumulation of lymph in the superficial interstitial space.
 Elevated intralymphatic pressure leads to valve incompetence, decreased proximal flow, and subcutaneous fluid collections.